ananthu-asokkumar/ixigo-thugs/README.md

 # ixigo Clone
-As a part of our build week we were given a problem statement to clone the website ixigo.com in a span ogf 5 days.
+As a part of our build week we were given a problem statement to clone the website ixigo.com in a span of 5 days.

 ## Team Size
 4